S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-Although the JRDB dataset includes both RGB images and 3D point clouds, our method only utilizes point clouds for object detection.
-However, since point clouds are sparser than images, objects at a far distance may not be visible using point clouds alone.
-In the 3D MOT benchmarks, JRDB provides a public detection created by JRMOT~\cite{shenoi2020jrmot} for participants to use.
-Therefore, we first merge the public detection with our point-clouds-only detection, and then input the merged detection into our perception framework for tracking.
-It is important to note that only in this dataset do we use the detection from RGB images to ensure a fair comparison with other tracking algorithms.
-The public detection provides estimated human bounding boxes with confidence scores ranging from 0 to 1.
-We only use bounding boxes with confidence scores higher than 0.3.
-Our point-clouds-only detection is denoted as $\mathbb{B}_o = \{\mathcal{B}_o^1, \mathcal{B}_o^2, \cdots, \mathcal{B}_o^m\}$, while the chosen public detection is denoted as $\mathbb{B}_p = \{\mathcal{B}_p^1, \mathcal{B}_p^2, \cdots, \mathcal{B}_p^n\}$.
-If a bounding box $\mathcal{B}_o^i$ in $\mathbb{B}_o$ overlaps with a bounding box in $\mathbb{B}_p$, it will be replaced with $\mathcal{B}_p^j$ in $\mathbb{B}_p$, which has the maximum intersection with $\mathcal{B}_o^i$.
-This is because appearances from images are usually more accurate.
-All bounding boxes in the modified $\mathbb{B}_o$ will then be added to the merged detection.
-For bounding boxes in $\mathbb{B}_p$ that do not overlap with bounding boxes in $\mathbb{B}_o$, if their confidence scores are higher than 0.8, they will also be added to the merged detection.
+{\textbf{Remarks on dynamic object detection.}} Although the JRDB dataset includes both RGB images and 3D point clouds, our method relies solely on point clouds for object detection.
+However, due to the sparsity of point clouds compared to images, objects located at far distances may not be visible using point clouds alone.
+To overcome this limitation, the 3D MOT benchmarks provided by JRDB offer a \emph{public detection} generated by JRMOT \cite{shenoi2020jrmot} for users to incorporate into their tracking algorithms.
+Therefore, we first merge the public detection with \textnameSMAT{}’s point-cloud-only detection and then utilize the merged detection in \textnameSMAT{}’s perception component for tracking.
+It is important to note that we only use the detection from RGB images in this specific dataset to ensure a fair comparison with other tracking algorithms.